-Joshua paused an instant, digesting this new information.
+Joshua paused an instant.
 "Well think about it," he said.

 "I dont think my supervisor will let me do anything for you unless you show us some kind of good faith gesture."

 "Fine.
 Well release a hostage.
-After that, well see," said Joshua, but his mind was elsewhere.
+After that, well see," said Joshua.

-Joshua had assumed that the kids had somehow managed to get out of the zoo, but apparently not.
-They were still here.
-"As soon as that matter of the polar bears is taken care of, Ive got to find those kids."
+"I thought the kids had escaped from the zoo, but I guess they haven't," said Joshua.
+"As soon as the matter of the polar bears is taken care of, Ive got to find those kids."